albertbuchard/causal-pipe/README.md

 - **Email:** [albert.buchard@gmail.com](mailto:albert.buchard@gmail.com)
 - **GitHub:** [https://github.com/albertbuchard/causal-pipe](https://github.com/albertbuchard/causal-pipe)

+---

 ### Additional Notes

-- **Visualization Outputs:** Ensure that the output directory specified in the configuration exists or is created by the toolkit.
+- **Visualization Outputs:** Ensure that the output directory specified in the configuration exists or is created by CausalPipe.
 The toolkit will save visualizations like correlation graphs, skeletons, oriented graphs, and SEM results in the specified `output_path`.

-- **R Package Dependencies:** Since Causal-Pipe integrates with R's `lavaan` and `mice` packages, make sure that R is installed on your system and that these packages are accessible.
+- **R Package Dependencies:** Since CausalPipe integrates with R's `lavaan` and `mice` packages, make sure that R is installed on your system and that these packages are accessible.
 The toolkit attempts to install missing R packages automatically, but you may need to configure R's library paths or permissions accordingly.

 - **Error Handling:** The toolkit includes error handling to catch and report issues during data preprocessing, model fitting, and causal effect estimation.
 Pay attention to console outputs for any warnings or error messages that may require your attention.

-- **Extensibility:** Causal-Pipe is designed to be modular.
+- **Extensibility:** CausalPipe is designed to be modular.
 You can extend its functionalities by adding new methods for skeleton identification, edge orientation, or causal effect estimation by creating new dataclasses and integrating them into the pipeline.

 - **Performance Considerations:** Some methods, especially those involving multiple imputation or complex SEM models, can be computationally intensive.
 Ensure that your system has sufficient resources, and consider optimizing parameters like `num_bootstrap_samples` or `max_iter` based on your dataset's size and complexity.

-By following this guide and leveraging the provided examples, you can effectively utilize Causal-Pipe to perform sophisticated causal discovery and analysis on your datasets.
+By following this guide and leveraging the provided examples, you can effectively utilize **CausalPipe** to perform sophisticated causal discovery and analysis on your datasets.